OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4752.md

 # Event ID 4752: A member was removed from a security-disabled global group

 ## Description
-Event ID 4752: A member was removed from a security-disabled global group
+This event generates every time member was removed from the security-disabled (distribution) global group.
+This event generates only on domain controllers.
+For every removed member you will get separate 4752 event.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|